arjunthumbayil/College_Admission_Success_Regression_Model/README.md

 ## Conclusion:

 Using a very simple Linear Regression model the prediction of getting into a University is quite good.
 It is seen that TOEFL score is quite insignificant factor in deciding the admit of a student to any University.
-Whereas, GRE scores, University Tier, Letter of Recommendation and Previous Research can play an important role in predicting the admit.
+Whereas, GRE scores, University Ranking, Letter of Recommendation and Previous Research can play an important role in predicting the admit.